NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 -  The Random Forest model successfully demonstrates its capability in predicting loan statuses with a solid accuracy of 76%.
 It effectively identifies the majority of approved loans and provides valuable insights into the most influential features affecting loan approval.
 The feature importance analysis highlights the key factors such as self-employment status, gender, number of dependents, marital status, and education level, which can guide further decision-making and model improvements.
 These results showcase the robustness and interpretability of the Random Forest model, making it a reliable choice for loan status prediction tasks.

 ### Linear Regression Models
-- Visual Analysis for Examiantion of Numerical Columns
+- Visual Examination of Numerical Columns
   - A heat map of the original data was created to determine the correlations of the numerical columns.
   - There are two positive correlations.
     - ApplicantIncome v.
 LoanAmount